 Test the 7-Zip Binary

-Navigate to the extraction directory to test the binary before installing it system-wide:
+Navigate to the extraction directory and test the binary before installing it system-wide:

 cd 7zip